 Therefore, we cannot directly replace A2 with A1 or easily pick out A2.
 Is there anything we can do?
-Of course there is.
-The voice A1 and echo A2 are like twins with similar appearances and different personalities.
+Of course, there is.
+The voices A1 and echo A2 are like twins with similar appearances and different personalities.
 There is still a non-negligible correlation between them.
 We can use this correlation to come up with an indirect solution:

 Ideal output: C – A2 = B

 Actual output: C – F(A1) = B1

 Difference between the two: B – B1 = F(A1) – A2

 If we can accurately find the echo path, then F(A1) = A2 and B1 = B. This perfectly implements AEC.
 However, it is very difficult to achieve “F(A1) = A2” in real-life situations.
 We not only need to deal with the complex external reflection environment but also need to consider the possible exceptions that might be introduced by the voice capture and playback devices.

 The design of an excellent AEC algorithm involves a lot of work.
 After all, it is a critical part of AEC.
 It requires some mathematical knowledge, signal processing knowledge, and lots of practical experience.
 As app developers, we don’t have to delve into the details of the algorithm at the beginning, but we must learn about its basic principle, which will help us solve the echo problem in practical use cases.